vatesfr/xen-orchestra/README.md

 ## Installation

-Manual install procedure is [available here](https://github.com/vatesfr/xo/blob/master/installation.md)
+XOA or manual install procedure is [available here](https://github.com/vatesfr/xo/blob/master/doc/installation/README.md)

 ## How to report a bug?